bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Configuration
 ^^^^^^^^^^^^^

 First add a user account in vCenter that has full privileges by assigning the account to an administrator role or by adding the account to a group that is assigned to an administrator role.
 While any user account with full privileges could be used, it is better practice to create a separate user account, so that the actions by this account logged in vSphere are clearly distinguishable.
-In the future a more detailed set of required role privilges may be defined.
+In the future a more detailed set of required role privileges may be defined.

 When using the vCenter appliance with embedded SSO, a user account usually has the structure :command:`<username>@vsphere.local`, it may be different when using Active Directory as SSO in vCenter.
 For the examples here, we will use :command:`bakadm@vsphere.local` with the password :command:`Bak.Adm-1234`.